Kahlil Gibran (sculptor): Forest Hills Cemetery and donations

 It was also during the late nineties that Gibran more or less left the competitive art world.
 Just steps away from his South End studio, West Canton Street Child presided over Hayes Park.
 For the first time in his life, he deliberately avoided publicity, explaining to one neighbor who successfully interviewed him: “I live in a world here that’s very different.
 When we bought this house I created sort of a haven, I equipped it with all the tools that I need, and it takes up all my time".

-Within the vibrant South End art world, Gibran formed close ties with local artists including his Museum School classmate and member of the Boston art group Direct Vision Francesco Carbone, painter Steven Trefonides, and photographers Morton Bartlett, Marie Cosindas and David Robinson.
+Within the South End art world, Gibran formed close ties with local artists including his Museum School classmate and member of the Boston art group Direct Vision Francesco Carbone, painter Steven Trefonides, and photographers Morton Bartlett, Marie Cosindas and David Robinson.

 Along with his studio, Boston's Forest Hills Cemetery had symbolized escape for Gibran ever since he was a boy roaming its rural paths.
 In Susan Wilson's Garden of Memories, he recalled how meaningful the space was: “Forest Hills had a quiet solitude and magic...I walked through the gates, and it was MINE, all mine".

 At the turn of the 21st century shortly after the creation of his double-figure, Into the Millennium, Gibran became involved in the Forest Hills Educational Trust.
 His Seated Ceres joined other contemporary art on its Sculpture Path.

 Gibran gave Seated Ceres to the cemetery.
 It was featured in a New York Times slide show in January 2008, and its presence, seated on the shore of Lake Hibiscus, became a beloved icon.